sighupio/gatekeeper-policy-manager/README.md

 $ FLASK_APP=app/app.py flask run
 ```

-> Access to a Kubernetes cluster with Gatekeeper deployed is recommended to debug the application.
+> Access to a Kubernetes cluster with OPA Gatekeeper deployed is recommended to debug the application.
 >
 > You'll need an OIDC provider to test the OIDC authentication.
 You can use our [fury-kubernetes-keycloak](https://github.com/sighupio/fury-kubernetes-keycloak) module.